Fluids and Electrolytes During Exercise

 I moved to Phoenix in 2009.
 Prior to that, I lived in Florida.
 So, I'm used to hot weather.
 In fact, I prefer it.

 However, there is a dramatic difference between the climate here compared to Florida.
 In Florida, the humidity is routinely well above 50%.
 But, in Phoenix, the humidity has gotten as low as 2% (two percent!) numerous times.
 When the humidity is that low, your perspiration evaporates immediately.
 In Arizona, my skin and clothes never get dripping wet like they did when I was living in Florida.
-It's deceiving how quickly you can get dehydrated here.
+So it's deceiving how quickly you can get dehydrated in Arizona.

 As a health care and sports medicine professional, I know this.
 I do try to drink lots of water, but, sometimes I don't drink enough.
 As I explained at the beginning of this article, you can't rely only on your thirst reflex...you have to make a conscious effort to drink regularly.
 And I'm talking about routine daily intake, not just during exercise.